johanley/almanac/README.md

 *What is the normal high temperature for Charlottetown for March 10?*

 - use daily-high temperature data for the *Charlottetown A* weather station (the airport) over a long period; let's say there are 51 years of data
-- use plus-minus 3 days on either side of March 10, that is, *March 7 to March 13 inclusive*
+- use plus-minus 3 days on either side of *March 10*, that is, *March 7 to March 13 inclusive*
 - gather together all the daily highs for those 7 days, across all 51 years (*7 x 51 = 357* readings)
 - sort/list the 357 readings from lowest to highest
 - select the reading in the middle of the list (the *median* value) as the normal high temperature for March 10 for Charlottetown